Retailers in North Wales are being invited to support stroke survivors in their areas with the introduction of new information points.

 He explained, "Being in the centre of the community in Caerwys we hear of so many people being touched by stroke.
 We had our first partnership with the local Stroke Association office last year during May, for their stroke awareness month, Make May Purple.
 They offered to hold a Know Your Blood Pressure event in the store and it went so well we were more than happy to get involved with any projects the Association had coming up in the future."

-Will’s is the first store in the UK to sign up to the idea but is soon to be joined by several other stores in the area who have shown interest.
+Will’s is the first store in the UK to sign up to the idea but is soon to be joined by several other stores in the area that have shown interest.
 All retailers who sign up to the scheme will receive a sticker to display in their window, a variety of leaflets about stroke and information about how to contact the Stroke Association.
 If the shops are interested they will also be able to host Know Your Blood Pressure (KYBP) events for their customers.

 KYBP events held by the Association see trained members of staff go out into the community to raise awareness of the importance of knowing and understanding your blood pressure.